Executive Team

 • Representing ACES to the CFES’ Board of Directors

-• Keeping all ACES members up to date on issues and information from the CFES
+• Communicating with and keeping all ACES members up to date on issues and information from the CFES

 • Wearing the ACES Sou’ Wester